-That at that time, Warner Bros. and AOL investment and patent counsel advised Petitioner that they had reviewed the patents and there were “BIG PROBLEMS” and informed him further that he was being sued by Proskauer in a billing lawsuit and was involved in an Involuntary BK that no one knew about at the Iviewit companies and that the companies were even represented by counsel.
-That no one admitted at the companies to knowing any of this and no one had informed Wachovia of anything like this just prior when they conducted due diligence on the IP.
-That the patents worth has provided motive for a multitude of .
-Acrimes against my family, to rob the Estates with an identical cast of characters committing virtually the same type of schemes and alleged crimes in this Court.
-Some of the alleged crimes include are to a CAR BOMBING of my family vehicle that blew up three cars next to it here in Del Ray Beach, FL. ,Petitioner and a President and , who was also found having his friend at Foley and old IBM pal, William Dick (“Dick”), writing IP into his name, like one Utley claims to have invented “Zoom and Pan on a Digital Camera” when he was not hired for a half a year or so after that invention was discovered and where it was confiscated from his person with an entire set of fraudulent patents that no one had known or approved and Dick had done through Foley.
-These patents in Utley’s name and others, are now subject to a Congressional investigation that was forwarded to the Inspector General of the Department of Justice, Glenn Fine at that time by Hon.
-Senator Dianne Feinstein for further investigations and then Foreign IP offices That any murder investigation of Simon should include the Iviewit companies as motive as the value is the largest asset in the estate of Simon.
+That at that time, Warner Bros. and AOL investment and patent counsel advised Petitioner that they had reviewed the patents and there were “BIG PROBLEMS” and informed him further that he was being sued by Proskauer in a billing lawsuit and was involved in an Involuntary BK that no one knew about at the Iviewit companies and that the legal actions were somehow even represented by counsel.
+That no one admitted at the Iviewit companies, Proskauer or Goldstein Lewin to knowing about any of these legal actions against the company and certainly no one had informed Wachovia of anything like this and that had just conducted due diligence on the IP and companies with Proskauer, Utley and Lewin.
+Small oversight to have forgot to tell the Bankers, Investors, Board of Directors, etc.

+That the IP’s worth has provided motive for a multitude of predicate acts under RICO in attempts to steal the IP.
+Acts directly against Petitioner and Simon’s families, continuing now through a Fraud on this Court through Fraudulent and Forged documents to rob the Estates and more with an identical cast of characters committing virtually the same type of schemes and alleged crimes in this Court.
+Some of the alleged crimes include but are far from limited to,

+ATTEMPTED MURDER via a CAR BOMBING of Petitioner’s family vehicle that blew up three cars next to it in Del Ray Beach, FL., graphic images at www.iviewit.tv ,

+death threats against Petitioner and Petitioner’s wife and children from a Proskauer and Foley referred President and COO of the Iviewit companies, a one Brian G. Utley, who was also found having his friend at Foley and old IBM pal, William Dick (“Dick”), writing IP into his name, like one Utley claims to have invented “Zoom and Pan on a Digital Camera” when he was not hired for a half a year or so after that invention was discovered and where it was confiscated from his person with an entire set of fraudulent patents that no one had known or approved and Dick had done through Foley.
+These patents in Utley’s name and others, are now subject to a Congressional investigation that was forwarded to the Inspector General of the Department of Justice, Glenn Fine at that time, by Hon.
+Senator Dianne Feinstein for further investigations and

+Forged and Fraudulent Documents submitted to the US Patent Office and then other Foreign IP offices by former Iviewit IP counsel that have led to Suspension of the IP pending the outcome of US Patent Office and Federal FBI Official Investigations of the Intellectual Property Attorneys at Law and others involved in the crimes, including but not limited to, Iviewit former IP counsel, Proskauer, Foley and GT.
+Yes, the same firms that all now have a hand in the Estates in strange ways.

+ESTATE INTERESTS IN IVIEWIT, IP & RICO

-That the following letter was sent to TS, Exhibit ____ Iviewit Letters to TS regarding Iviewit stock and his desires and wishes of how to handle he stated to Petitioner
+That the following letters were sent to TS, Exhibit 26 – Petitioner Letter Exchange with TS Regarding Iviewit, regarding the Iviewit companies stock Simon owned, his IP interests and his interests in the ongoing RICO action and his desires and wishes of how to handle he stated to Petitioner.